AIP-363: Unlocking $APE’ potential: Building a credit market with MYSO Finance

 For DAOs, ZLLs are a powerful new tool to increase the utility of their native token and to enable them to use their reserves in a more productive and strategic way.

-We’d like to propose that the ApeCoin DAO creates its own lending market for $APE, using MYSO’s v2 protocol.
-ApeCoin DAO can offer its community members access to non-liquidatable loans and thereby increasing the utility of the $APE token, while providing the ApeCoin DAO treasury access to a new yield source.
-If ApeCoin DAO is bullish on the sustained growth of $APE and wants to provide additional incentives to community $APE holders, a non-liquidatable lending market allows putting their treasury to use while attaining this very goal.
+We propose the creation of a lending market for $APE, utilizing MYSO’s v2 protocol.
+This initiative can offer community members access to non-liquidatable loans, thereby enhancing the utility of the $APE token.
+If there is confidence in the continuous growth of $APE and a desire to offer more incentives to $APE token holders, establishing a non-liquidatable lending market is an effective way to achieve this objective.

 BENEFIT TO APECOIN ECOSYSTEM

-By using above described convertible Zero-Liquidation Loan product, ApeCoin DAO can:
+By using above described convertible Zero-Liquidation Loan product, it is possible to::

 • Create credit markets for the $APE token without lengthy governance processes, oracle integrations, etc.

-• Lend their treasury reserves in a more strategic way that creates value for the overall community.
+• Lend treasury reserves in a more strategic way that creates value for the overall community.

-• Provide a unique borrowing experience to the DAO’s community, without liquidation risk.
+• Provide a unique borrowing experience to the ApeCoin’s community, without liquidation risk.

 • Reduce selling pressure for the $APE token and incentivize long-term holding.

-• Fully customize and control the loans the DAO underwrites.
+• Fully customize and control the loans one underwrites.

 • Signal high conviction on the $APE token and participate in a possible synthetic buyback strategy.